powsybl/powsybl.github.io/pages/overview/index.md

 balances adjustment is a process that consists in acting on specified injections to ensure given balance on specific network areas.

-- [PowSyBl GSE]() (archived): a library to make it easier to write desktop applications based on PowSyBl.
+- <span style="color: red">PowSyBl GSE</span> (archived): a library to make it easier to
+write desktop applications based on PowSyBl.
 This repository is archived.
 The Grid Study Environment (GSE) project aimed at helping developers to write desktop applications based on PowSyBl, through a JavaFX user interface.

-All these repositories also contain the associated DSL when necessary, for a very simple use of PowSyBl through the command line.
+All these repositories also contain the associated DSL when necessary, for a very simple use of PowSyBl through the command line and/or scripts.

 ## Microservices